puzzle/kubernetes-techlab/labs/03_first_steps.md

 $ kubectl config current-context
 // Save the context in a variable
 SET KUBE_CONTEXT=[Insert output of the upper command]
-$ kubectl config set-context %KUBE_CONTEXT% --namespace=[USER]-lab3-1
+$ kubectl config set-context %KUBE_CONTEXT% --namespace=[TEAM]-lab3-1
 ```

 **Note:** Namespaces created via `kubectl`,have to be assigned to a Project in Order to be seen inside the Rancher WebGUI.
-Ask your Teacher for the Assignement
+Ask your Teacher for the assignement

 ## Exercise: LAB3.2 discover the web console